Comprehensive Financial Planning Scottsdale, AZ

 Tax decisions influence both your current income and long-term financial outcomes.
 A coordinated financial plan considers approaches intended to enhance after-tax results.

-While we are not tax preparers, we can coordinate with your tax professional in Scottsdale, AZ to help you understand the tax considerations of major planning decisions.
+We are not tax preparers, but we collaborate with your tax professional in Scottsdale, AZ to help you evaluate the tax impact of important planning choices.

-We do not draft legal documents, but we coordinate with your Scottsdale, AZ attorney and other professionals to help ensure:
+Although we do not prepare legal documents, we collaborate with your Scottsdale, AZ attorney and other advisors to help confirm:

 • Beneficiary designations match your intent